czim/laravel-paperclip/README.md

 composer update czim/laravel-paperclip --with-dependencies
 ```

-In addition, if you are using the `czim/file-handling` package directly, you should upgrade the package to it's `^1,0` release, but be sure to checkout the [CHANGELOG](https://github.com/czim/file-handling/blob/master/CHANGELOG.md)
+In addition, if you are using the `czim/file-handling` package directly, you should upgrade the package to its `^1,0` release, but be sure to checkout the [CHANGELOG](https://github.com/czim/file-handling/blob/master/CHANGELOG.md)

 ```
 	"require": {